Both Sides of the Blade

 Both Sides of the Blade (formerly known in English as Fire; Avec amour et acharnement) is a 2022 French romantic drama film directed by Claire Denis, who wrote the screenplay with Christine Angot.
 The film is based on Angot's 2018 novel Un tournant de la vie.
-The film stars Juliette Binoche, Vincent Lindon, and Grégoire Colin.
-The film had its world premiere on 12 February 2022 at the 72nd Berlin International Film Festival, where it competed for the Golden Bear, while Denis received the Silver Bear for Best Director.
+It stars Juliette Binoche, Vincent Lindon, and Grégoire Colin.
+It had its world premiere on 12 February 2022 at the 72nd Berlin International Film Festival, where it competed for the Golden Bear, while Denis received the Silver Bear for Best Director.

 Plot

 Sara and her husband Jean swim in the sea while on vacation, kissing and caressing one another.
 They return home to a wintry Paris, where Sara works as a radio presenter.
 Jean, a former professional rugby player with a prison record, is an absent father to his mixed-race teenage son Marcus, who lives in the custody of Jean's mother Nelly in the banlieue of Vitry.
 One day, Sara glimpses her estranged ex-boyfriend François on the street, flooding her with emotion.
 François, who was also once a close friend to Jean, is opening a sports agency to recruit young rugby players and contacts Jean to work with him as a talent scout.
 The re-entrance of François into their lives threatens the relationship Sara and Jean have had for ten years.